Mark-to-market accounting: FAS 157 / ASC 820

 Thus, FAS 157 applies in the cases above where a company is required or elects to record an asset or liability at fair value.

 The rule requires a mark to "market", rather than to some theoretical price calculated by a computer — a system often criticized as "mark to make-believe".
 (Occasionally, for certain types of assets, the rule allows for using a model.)

 Sometimes, there is a weak market for assets which trade relatively infrequently - often during an economic crisis.
 During these periods, there are few, if any buyers for such products.
 This complicates the marking process.
 In the absence of market information, an entity is allowed to use its own assumptions, but the objective is still the same: what would be the current value of a sale to a willing buyer.
 In developing its own assumptions, the entity can not ignore any available market data, such as interest rates, default rates, prepayment speeds, etc.

 FAS 157 does not distinguish between non cash-generating assets, i.e., broken equipment, which can theoretically have zero value if nobody will buy them in the market – and cash-generating assets, like securities, which are still worth something for as long as they earn some income from their underlying assets.
 The latter cannot be marked down indefinitely, or at some point, can create incentives for company insiders to buy them from the company at the under-valued prices.
 Insiders are in the best position to determine the creditworthiness of such securities going forward.
 In theory, this price pressure should balance market prices to accurately represent the "fair value" of a particular asset.
 Purchasers of distressed assets should buy undervalued securities, thus increasing prices, allowing other Companies to consequently mark up their similar holdings.

 Also new in FAS 157 is the idea of nonperformance risk.
 FAS 157 requires that in valuing a liability, an entity should consider the nonperformance risk.
 If FAS 157 simply required that fair value be recorded as an exit price, then nonperformance risk would be extinguished upon exit.
 However, FAS 157 defines fair value as the price at which you would transfer a liability.
 In other words, the nonperformance that must be valued should incorporate the correct discount rate for an ongoing contract.
 An example would be to apply higher discount rate to the future cash flows to account for the credit risk above the stated interest rate.
 The Basis for Conclusions section has an extensive explanation of what was intended by the original statement with regards to nonperformance risk (paragraphs C40-C49).

-In response to the rapid developments of the financial crisis of 2007–2008, the FASB is fast-tracking the issuance of the proposed FAS 157-d, Determining the Fair Value of a Financial Asset in a Market That Is Not Active.
+In response to the rapid developments of the 2008 financial crisis, the FASB is fast-tracking the issuance of the proposed FAS 157-d, Determining the Fair Value of a Financial Asset in a Market That Is Not Active.

-Under Accounting Standards Codification, FASB's fair value accounting guidance has been codified as Topic 820.